Biostatistics Major, B.S.P.H.

 Admission

-The Gillings School of Global Public Health offers four undergraduate majors: biostatistics, environmental health sciences, health policy and management, and nutrition.
+The Gillings School of Global Public Health offers five undergraduate majors: biostatistics, community and global public health, environmental health sciences, health policy and management, and nutrition.
 The undergraduate degree offered is the bachelor of science in public health (B.S.P.H.).
 Enrollment in the B.S.P.H. degree programs is limited, and students must apply for admission.
-Students typically apply in January of their sophomore year for admission beginning in the fall of their junior year.
+Students typically apply in their sophomore year for admission beginning in the fall of their junior year, though exceptions to this timeline may apply.

-For current UNC–Chapel Hill students, the initial step of B.S.P.H. application is available in ConnectCarolina under the "Apply for Majors Change" tab.
-For additional information on application deadlines and how to apply, please visit the Public Health Undergraduate Majors website.
+For current UNC–Chapel Hill students, additional information on application deadlines and how to apply can be found on the Public Health Undergraduate Majors website.

 Transfer students interested in any of the B.S.P.H. degree programs must apply through the Office of Undergraduate Admissions using the Transfer Common application.